optimisme/gjs-examples/README.md

 # gjs-examples
-GJS examples showing how to build Gtk javascript applications
+GJS examples showing how to build Gtk javascript applications (for Gnome).

 ### Run